Get the latest from TODAY

 - To remove mineral deposits from vent openings, scrub the vents using a cotton swab and some baking soda paste.
 Wipe clean with a wet cotton swab.

 - If the iron is leaving brown water spots on clothes when using steam, that means it’s time to clean the reservoir.
 Empty the reservoir completely and refill with 1/4 cup distilled white vinegar and 3/4 cup distilled water.
 Turn the iron to full steam and run it back and forth over an old towel until the reservoir is empty.
-If the iron has a spray option, spray until no more discolored water appears.
+If the iron has a spray option, spray until the water no longer appears miscolored.
 Refill the reservoir with distilled water and repeat to make sure all mineral residue is gone.

 As always, follow the manufacturer’s instructions for cleaning your particular iron.
 If you’ve misplaced the owner’s manual, check if the online version is available on the manufacturer’s website.